Thistle Chapel: Metalwork

-The wrought-iron gates of the ante-chapel and the iron components of the Chapel's doors were forged by Thomas Hadden and his workshop at Roseburn.
+The wrought-iron gates of the ante-chapel and the iron components of the Chapel's doors were forged by Thomas Hadden and his workshop at Silvermills.
 Hadden based the design of the gates on medieval rood screens.
 Hadden had previously collaborated with Lorimer on Earlshall Castle and Ardkinglas.

 Hadden's forge also contributed the bronze curtain rails at the east end and the helms atop each Knight's stall.
 The coronets below the helms were made by T.K.
 Ebbutt of Hanover Street in the New Town and painted by Moxon & Carfrae.
 Ebbutt also made ceremonial keys for the Chapel, which show Saint Andrew on the bow.

 Pendant electric lamps were produced by the Bromsgrove Guild and based on models by Louis Deuchars.
 These consist of angels bearing torches above a pendant showing the Pelican in her piety.
 During the remodelling of the east end in 1939, a new lamp was supplied by Charles Henshaw of Edinburgh.
 Over the years, the pendants went missing and one lamp was stolen; in 2006, Powderhall Bronze of Edinburgh manufactured replacements.
 The Bromsgrove Guild also produced the handles and keyhole escutcheon for the Chapel door.

 Alongside the communion table unveiled in 1943, a silvered bronze cross was added at the east end.
 Designed by John Fraser Matthew, the cross features square enamelled panels at each end, showing the symbols of the Four Evangelists: these panels were designed by Morris Meredith Williams and enamelled by Harold Conrad William Soper of London.

 Architectural metalwork by other firms includes door locks and hinges by Low & Methven of Lothian Road and external lead piping by W. Dodds & Sons of West Kilburn.